What do you think of when we say cooking with coffee? Read on to see how you can transform savoury dishes with our favourite caffeinated beverage!

-Coffee and dessert make a great duo— whether it be the timeless tiramisu or a simple coffee and cake— it’s become almost conventional wisdom that the two are a match made in heaven.
+Coffee and dessert make a great duo.
+Whether a timeless tiramisu or a simple coffee and cake— it is clear that the two are a match made in heaven.

-Whether cooking meat or vegetables with coffee, or pairing brews with savoury dishes, coffee’s complexity and versatility means the possibilities are endless.
-So next time you’re having a meal or cooking one yourself, don’t be afraid to experiment with different roasts and brews— but remember, the key is always balance.
+So next time you’re having a meal or cooking one yourself, don’t be afraid to experiment with different roasts and brews.
+But remember, the key is always balance.
 Get that balance right, and there is no reason why coffee and savoury foods cannot coexist in perfect harmony.

 Written by Thomas Cury